 Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

-This article is a response to a call on the dearth of literature on Muslim cemeteries especially Bidadari.1 Ironically, documentation on Bidadari is lacking compared to the contemporary Bukit Brown cemetery or even the older Fort Canning Cemetery.
-For the case of Fort Canning, most of the surviving headstones have been preserved, embedded in a wall that stands till today.
+This article is a response to a call on the dearth of literature on Muslim cemeteries especially Bidadari.1 Ironically, documentation on Bidadari is lacking compared to the contemporary Bukit Brown Cemetery or even the older Fort Canning Cemetery.
+In the case of Fort Canning, most of the surviving headstones have been preserved, embedded in a wall that stands till today.
 In addition, tombstone rubbings of surviving headstones were made.
 For Bidadari, there was no systematic documentation, mapping or photography done of the cemetery that could at least remain a record for future reference and research.2

-Hence what is possible for the moment is a look into the history of the Bidadari estate and the history of its acquisition as the first Muslim state cemetery and first multi-religious cemetery.
+Hence what is possible for the moment is a look into the history of the Bidadari estate and the history of its acquisition as the first Muslim state cemetery and the first multireligious cemetery.
 This article provides an introduction to the history of burials in the Muslim/Malay community in Singapore, and contextualises the claim Bidadari has as the first Muslim state cemetery.

 Before Bidadari,3 Muslim burials were private events.
 There were three types of burials:

-(ii) licensed burials made up of burials on wakaf lands and state lands;
+(ii) licensed burials made up of burials on wakaf lands and state lands; and

 (iii) unlicensed Muslim burials performed mostly by the poor.